aminnie/amidifx/README.md

 * New Button
   * Creates a new Song with details to be entered.
 Has basic validation input validation.
 * Edit Button
-  * Enables update of Song paramaters
+  * Enables update of Song parameters
 * Delete Button
   * Deletes the song from the list, but not the file system.
 * Save Song Button